sarthaksarthak9/DevSecOps-Project/README.md

 ### **Configure Java and Nodejs in Global Tool Configuration**

 Goto Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save

+### SonarQube

+Create the token

+Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
+It should look like this

+After adding sonar token

+Click on Apply and Save

+**The Configure System option** is used in Jenkins to configure different server

+**Global Tool Configuration** is used to configure different tools that we install using Plugins